ny-collins/curiosity-pwa/docs/README.md

 4. See [Contributing](./contributing.md) for contribution guidelines

 ### For Deployment
-1. Review the [Deployment Guide](./deployment.md) for production setup
+1. Review the [Deployment Checklist](./DEPLOYMENT.md) for production setup
+2. Check [Production Ready](./PRODUCTION-READY.md) for deployment status
+3. Use [Quick Reference](./QUICK-REFERENCE.md) for common commands
-2. Use the [Troubleshooting](./troubleshooting.md) guide for deployment issues
+4. See [Troubleshooting](./troubleshooting.md) guide for deployment issues

 ## 📖 Key Topics